Subramanian Swamy: Rajya Sabha

-Court petitions
+Court petitions and allegations

 Complaint against Jayalalithaa

 In 1996, Swamy had filed a criminal complaint against Jayalalithaa which led to her prosecution, conviction and sentencing to four years imprisonment by the trial court in 2014.
 Later, on 11 May 2015, a special Bench of the Karnataka High Court set aside the trial court order convicting former Tamil Nadu Chief Minister Jayalalitha, who was acquitted of all charges in the disproportionate assets case.
 An Appeal against the High court verdict was filed in Supreme Court.
 The final verdict of Supreme Court came in February 2017 that indicted Jayalalitha posthumously and upheld the trial court judgement in toto.

 Phone tapping allegation

 Swamy released a letter alleging that former intelligence chief had asked DoT to tap the phone of many politicians and businessmen in Karnataka when Ramakrishna Hegde, the then Chief Minister, resigned in 1988.
 Hegde then filed a case against him in 1989 and 1990.